rtmigo/prefnotifiers_flutter/README.md

 state management libraries like [provider](https://pub.dev/packages/provider) or `ValueListenableBuilder` widgets.

 `PrefItem` inherits from the `ValueNotifier` class.
 PrefItem serves as a **model** for an individual preference parameter.
 It reads and writes data asynchronously.
-But `PrefItem.value` property is always ready to provide "the best value we have" in synchronous manner.
+But `PrefItem.value` provides "the best value we have" in synchronous manner.

 We only need to declare it once:

 ```
 final myValueModel = PrefItem<int>(storage, "ourParamName");

+// myValueModel.value returns null

+await myValueModel.initialized;

+// myValueModel.value returns null

 ```

 Now we